-While Staff recommends approval for the window replacement on the east elevation, Staff cannot recommend approving the removal of the window on the west elevation, EX211, the window's shutters, and patching of the siding.
+While Staff recommends approval for the window replacement on the east elevation, Staff cannot recommend approving the removal of the window on the west elevation, EX211, the window's shutters, and fixing wood shutters over the blocked-in opening.
 Window EX211 appears to be in good working order and, it appears to Staff, that the window removal is driven entirely by changes to the interior plan.
 The proposal places a new sink and vanity in front of this window opening.
 Staff supports retaining this window for several reasons.
 Staff notes that proposed changes in the Chevy Chase Village are to be evaluated on how they are viewed from the right-of-way.
 This requires a stricter application of the approval criteria closer to the front of the house.
-First, because this window is closer to the front of the house, a large section of stucco at the front corner will disrupt the even window spacing on the right elevation (see the elevation drawings below).
-Second, Staff finds that removing the window and shutters will disrupt the even window spacing on the right elevation and negatively impact the house's design integrity.
+First, this window is closer to the front of the house, so its removal will have a larger impact on the character of the house and will disrupt the even window spacing on the right elevation (see the elevation drawings below).
+Second, Staff finds that even though the shutters will be retained, their fixed closed configuration coupled with the loss of the historic window will negatively affect the design and material integrity of the house.
 Under a moderate scrutiny review, the HPC needs to take preserving the integrity of the resource into consideration.
-Staff finds that the window and shutters are both original to the house construction and their removal would negatively impact the house's design and material integrity.
+Staff finds that the window and shutters are both original to the house construction and their removal would negatively impact that integrity.
 Staff acknowledges that the house would likely still contribute to the surrounding streetscape; however, the change is not compatible with the original design of the house.
 Staff finds the removal of window (EX211) does not satisfy the requirements of "Moderate Scrutiny" in the Design Guidelines and does not comply with 24A-8(b)(1) and (2).
 Staff recommends the HPC add a condition to the approval of this HAWP that retains window EX211 in place with the existing shutters.
 The HPC should delegate final approval authority to Staff to verify that this condition has been satisfied upon the applicant's submission of the final permit drawings.